Claiming Superannuation TPD Payouts

 What is the Tax on My TPD Payout?

 Your lump sum TPD payout is not considered taxable income unless you withdraw all or part of these funds from your superannuation account.
-When you do this, you will owe “superannuation lump sum withdrawal tax”.
+You will owe “superannuation lump sum withdrawal tax” when you do this.
 Here are the factors you must consider:

-• Taxpayers aged 60 or over are exempt from tax on TPD payouts.
+- Taxpayers aged 60 or over are exempt from tax on TPD benefit payment.

 The other frequent question about TPD payments is, how will it change my Centrelink payments?
 We examine that next.